dannyvankooten/www.dannyvankooten.com/contact.markdown

 permalink: /contact/
 ---

 Need to contact me?
-I'm desperately trying to limit the amount of email I get.

-Please read through the instructions below before contacting.
+If so, please go through the questions below to help save us both some time.

 Do you..

-__Need support for [MailChimp for WordPress](https://mc4wp.com/) or [Boxzilla](https://boxzillaplugin.com/)?__
+__Need support for [Mailchimp for WordPress](https://mc4wp.com/) or [Boxzilla](https://boxzillaplugin.com/)?__

 Please use the email address shown in the settings pages of the plugin you need support for or simply reply to the purchase receipt.